ManasaPola/Social-Visualization-with-Behaviour-Logging/ReadMe.txt

 Social Visualization with Behaviour Logging
 Website which display behaviour logging by tracking user interactions on StackOverFlow website and captures data.
-This website displayes interactive social visulaization and explains the explored patterns.
+This website displayes interactive social visualiization and explains the explored patterns.

 Getting Started